mdwhatcott/testing/README.md

 	    HaveLength uses reflection to verify that len(actual) == 0.

-	func Panic(actual interface{}, expected ...interface{}) (err error) func WrapError(actual interface{}, expected ...interface{}) error
+	func Panic(actual interface{}, expected ...interface{}) (err error) Panic invokes the func() provided as actual and recovers from any panic.
+It returns an error if actual() does not result in a panic.

+	func WrapError(actual interface{}, expected ...interface{}) error
+	    WrapError uses errors.Is to verify that actual is an error value that wraps expected[0] (also an error value).

 ---